 Joint ownership of property can greatly assist in minimizing the amount of tax your estate pays.
 In most circumstances, where an individual has joint ownership of "property", they are deemed to have disposed of it immediately prior to their death.
 Examples of such assets are: insurance payable to a named beneficiary, assets where there is joint ownership with right of survivorship and real estate outside of British Columbia.
 Where an individual holds "property" in this manner, the value of said "property" is not included in the value of the estate.

 Estate administration tax is payable on the total value of the deceased person's estate.
-Visit this link for a useful tool to help estimate the tax on an estate.

 The total value of a deceased person's estate is the value of all assets owned at the time of death, whether it be: